 - 1.1.2.
 There may be circumstances in which a Member is asked to prepare a FCR for a body other than an Entity.
 In such instances, the Member should take account of the general considerations in this Professional Standard. - 1.1.3.
 This Professional Standard also applies to Members supporting the Appointed Actuary in performing the financial condition assessment.
 Throughout this Standard, references are made to the Appointed Actuary, and a Member supporting the Appointed Actuary must consider requirements applying to the Appointed Actuary as applying to them. - 1.1.4.
-This Professional Standard was released in response to APRA's reconsideration of the functions of the Appointed Actuary role and subsequent release of CPS 320 Actuarial and Related Matters dated 6 June 2018, which is effective 1 July 2019. - 1.1.5.
+This Professional Standard was first released in response to APRA's reconsideration of the functions of the Appointed Actuary role and subsequent release of CPS 320 Actuarial and Related Matters dated 6 June 2018, which was effective 1 July 2019.
+This version of the Professional Standard incorporates additional conformance changes to align with the Institute's new Code (effective 31 March 2020). - 1.1.5.
 There are likely to be other matters or situations not directly referred to in this Professional Standard, whether or not referenced by the regulatory regime, in which an Appointed Actuary's advice will be sought or must be given to the management or the Board of the Entity.
 In such circumstances, the Appointed Actuary must take account of the general considerations in this Professional Standard, along with relevant provisions of the Code. - 1.1.6.
 The Appointed Actuary may be required to provide the Entity with written advice.
-In doing so, the Appointed Actuary must bear in mind that one of the principal objectives of the relevant Acts is to protect the interests of the owners and prospective owners of insurance policies in a manner consistent with the continued development of a viable, competitive and innovative insurance industry. - 1.1.7.
+In doing so, the Appointed Actuary must bear in mind that one of the principal objectives of the relevant Acts is to protect the interests of the owners and prospective owners of insurance policies in a manner consistent with the continued development of a viable, competitive and innovative insurance industry.

+1.1.7.
 An Appointed Actuary has legal obligations to report certain matters, information or opinions to APRA.
 These obligations are referred to as "whistle blowing".
 The obligations, details about what must be reported, related powers and protections are provided in relevant sections of the Acts.
 An Appointed Actuary and Members supporting the Appointed Actuary must understand the obligations that apply to them in their circumstances.
 This may require the Appointed Actuary and/or Members to seek legal or other professional advice.